RalphHightower/time-pi/README.md

 > **Note**: This playbook is still under active development.
 See [Issue #1](https://github.com/geerlingguy/time-pi/issues/1) for the latest.

-## GPS Notes
+## GPS / GNSS Notes

 Using u-blox GPS modules, you may encounter a baud rate mismatch.
-Many of the u-blox modules default to `38400` baud, but this project recommends `115200` baud for slightly faster timing updates.
+Many newer u-blox modules default to `38400` baud, while older modules default to `9600` baud.
+This project recommends `115200` baud for slightly faster timing updates.

 ```
 # Get the protocol version ('PROTVER')